stitchlang/stitch/README.md

 # Special Characters

-stitch has 4 special characters that cause it to deviate from the normal mode of specifying programs/arguments:
+stitch has very few special characters that cause it to deviate from the normal mode of specifying programs/arguments:

 Char | Description
 -----|-------------